Harrisoncre8/Collaborative-Calculator/README.md

 Duration: 2-5 hours

 This project was built within a few hours time - culminating with a community calculator built in vanilla JavaScript and styled primarily with CSS.
-The calculatoris structured as an object with global variables and a few event listeners.
+The calculator is structured as an object with global variables and a few event listeners.
 You can find my code within the client and server folder.
 I started by flowcharting the base features that were required within the project and utilized online resources like w3schools, developer.mozilla, and stack overflow to find built-in functions, methods, and libraries (like socket.io).
 Feel free to contact me if you have any questions about my code.

 ## Scrennshots